alibaba/bifrostui/packages/bui-core/src/Popover/index.en-US.md

 ### HideArrow arrow display

-You can set hideArrow to true to hide arrows
+You can set 'hideArrow' to true to hide arrows

 ```tsx
 import { Popover } from '@bifrostui/react';